Afton, Michigan: History

-The area's first school, the Beebe School, opened around 1898 and enrolled 19 students at the time.
+The area's first school, the Beebe School, opened around 1898 and enrolled 19 students.
 A new two-room schoolhouse was built in 1901 and become known as the Afton School.
 Several nearby schools later organized as Afton Agricultural Schools, which served students up until eighth grade and later tenth grade.
 Students had to leave Afton to continue their education.
 The district consolidated with Indian Lakes Schools in Indian River by the 1960s, after which the Beebe School burned down.
 The defunct Afton School was purchased and restored as a private residence, which still stands today.

 As the railroad and lumbering industry declined, Afton benefited from the creation of U.S. Route 23 (US 23), which was commissioned in late-1926.
 This original route of US 23 provided a direct route from the village of Mackinaw City in the north all the way south to the state of Ohio.
 The highway passed slightly east of the center of the community.
 In 1940, US 23 was rerouted to run closer to the Lake Huron shoreline and no longer ran near Afton.
 The former stretch of US 23 running east of Afton would be turned over to state control and designated as a northerly extension of M-33.
 In July 1946, the main roadway through Afton would be designated as an eastern extension of M-68 in order to eliminate a gap in that highway's route.
 M-68 remains the main roadway through Afton, and it merges concurrent with M-33 slightly east of Afton in the community of Fingerboard Corner.